aspiringsecurity/EMTTR/README.md

 # Optimism

+## Optimism user interaction

-Optimism user interaction: Our users will interact with Optimism in the following ways:
+Our users will interact with Optimism in the following ways:

 1. Optimism NFT marketplace for DICOM images for research organizations and radioligists: Improving Data Transparency in Drug Testing Using Ethereum Blockchain and Optimism NFT marketplace.